maiksuke/at-xray/README.md

 ### Image preparation:

-Images should be in a folder named uued.
+Images should be in a folder.
+In `ennustus.ipynb` change **images_folder** to the path of your pictures.
 They should be in standard formats such as .jpg or .png.

 ### Required libraries:
+numpy, tensorflow, pillow

 ### Install the necessary Python packages:

-bash Copy code pip install tensorflow numpy pillow
+`pip install tensorflow numpy pillow`

 ### Code functionality: